IgorSusmelj/pytorch-styleguide/README.md

 ## Training on Multiple GPUs in PyTorch
 There are two distinct patterns in PyTorch to use multiple GPUs for training.
 From our experience both patterns are valid.
 The first one results however in nicer and less code.
 The second one seems to have a slight performance advantage due to less communication between the GPUs.
-[I asked a question in the official pytorch forum about the two approaches here](https://discuss.pytorch.org/t/how-to-best-use-dataparallel-with-multiple-models/39289)
+[I asked a question in the official PyTorch forum about the two approaches here](https://discuss.pytorch.org/t/how-to-best-use-dataparallel-with-multiple-models/39289)

 ### Split up the batch input of each network
-The most common one is to simple split up the batches of all *networks* to the individual GPUs.
+The most common one is to simply split up the batches of all *networks* to the individual GPUs.
-> A model running on 1 GPU with batch size 64 would therefore run on 2 GPUs with each a batch size of 32.
+> A model running on 1 GPU with batch size 64 would, therefore, run on 2 GPUs with each a batch size of 32.
+This can be done automatically by wrapping the model by **nn.DataParallel(model)**.

 ### Pack all networks in a *super* network and split up input batch
 This pattern is less commonly used.
 A repository implemnting this approach is shown here in the [pix2pixHD implementation by Nvidia](https://github.com/NVIDIA/pix2pixHD)

 ## Do's and Don't's
-### Avoid Numpy Code in Forward Method of a nn.Module
+### Avoid Numpy Code in the forward method of a nn.Module
 Numpy runs on the CPU and is slower than torch code.
 Since torch has been developed with being similar to numpy in mind most numpy functions are supported by PyTorch already.

 ### Separate the DataLoader from the main Code
-The dataloading pipeline should be independent of your main training code.
-PyTorch uses background workers for loading the data more efficiently and witout disturbing the main training process.
+The data loading pipeline should be independent of your main training code.
+PyTorch uses background workers for loading the data more efficiently and without disturbing the main training process.

 ### Don't log results in every step
 Typically we train our models for thousands of steps.
 Therefore, it is enough to log loss and other results every n'th step to reduce the overhead.
 Especially, saving intermediary results as images can be costly during training.